ZoqueLabs/website/_drafts/seeking_seeker.md

 ### Closing notes

-*With this string, *everything* comes out by segfault; your lab network doesn't show its head.
+*With this chain, *everything* comes out by segfault; your lab network doesn't show its head.
 * The dedicated browser avoids mixing cookies/extensions/language/zone in your daily life.
 * The mobile branch with `gost` lets you test “as a phone” without exposing the host and with simulated location. **It is our recommendation for this experiment.**
 * If your case asks for something else (VMs, Tor, VPN), change it.
 This is our base recommendation because it is short, practical and reusable for what is to come.